Database Testing with pgmi#

 The gated deployment pattern#

-The CALL pgmi_test() macro runs tests as a gate before committing — if any test fails, the entire deployment rolls back and your database is unchanged.
+The CALL pgmi_test() macro runs tests as a gate before committing — if any test fails, the deployment transaction rolls back.
+An empty test plan (no __test__/ files, or a pattern that matches nothing) also fails the deploy with no_data_found — a gate that gated on nothing is not a gate.

 How it works#